RiRah123/UNIX-Terminal-Shell/README.md

 `Yosh` is a rudimentary shell built in C, which micks the core functionality of the UNIX shell.
 When the shell is started, the user will be prompted to enter a UNIX command.
 The shell supports several commands some of which were built-in, including `jobs`, `history`, `kill`, `cd`, `history`, `help`, and `exit`.
 Additionally, the shell allows for input/output redirection, piping, and background/foreground processing for a given external or built-in command when applicable.
+After the command is entered, the shell will excuete the command and display any appropiate output for the command in the terminal.

 ## Technologies Used
 Programming Lanugages: C, Makefile